markusfisch/bots/README.md

 ## What a bot can send to the server

-A bot _should_ respond to a map with exactly _one_ command character.
+A bot _should_ respond to every map with exactly _one_ command character.

 A bot _needs_ to send a command to get a new map.
 As long as your bot fails to send a command, things go on without your bot knowing.

+The server will process _one_ command per turn only.
+Sending multiple characters simply fills the network buffer and the server will _either_ discard the collected commands _or_ process them in the following turns.

+Invalid commands are silently ignored but a map is still sent.

+If a bot disconnects, it's immediately removed from the game and all pending commands are discarded.

 Basic commands are: